PavanMohanN/2S_RIS_MFSK/README.md

 ### Physics & Signal Processing Modules

 * **`ris_waveform.py`**
 * **What it does:** Simulates the time-domain multi-tone baseband signal steps driven by DDS phase-profile switching.
-It maps the discrete, symmetrical desired upper sidebands and mirror lower image sidebands, and evaluates frequency-dependent spatial beam squint to confirm that angular deflection properties stay well within the array's main beamwidth.
+It maps desired upper sidebands and mirror lower image sidebands, and evaluates frequency-dependent spatial beam squint.

 * **`bistatic_radar.py`**
-* **What it does:** Executes the complete 4-hop physical link budget matrix ($\text{Tx} \rightarrow \text{T-RIS} \rightarrow \text{Target} \rightarrow \text{R-RIS} \rightarrow \text{Rx}$) evaluating free-space path loss and coherent aperture captures.
-It synthesizes raw complex beat-signal data arrays injected with Gaussian noise, then processes them through automated Inverse Fast Fourier Transforms (IFFT) and 2D Fourier shift maps to output 1D range peaks and 2D Range-Doppler spectrum records.
+* **What it does:** Executes the complete 4-hop physical link budget matrix ($\text{Tx} \rightarrow \text{T-RIS} \rightarrow \text{Target} \rightarrow \text{R-RIS} \rightarrow \text{Rx}$) evaluating path loss and aperture captures.
+Synthesizes raw complex beat-signal data arrays injected with noise, processing them through IFFT and 2D Fourier shift maps to output 1D range peaks and 2D Range-Doppler spectrum records.

 * **`estimation_crb.py`**
 * **What it does:** Derives the analytical Cramér-Rao Bounds (CRB) for range, radial velocity, and 2D position by constructing the Fisher Information Matrix (FIM) from signal partial derivatives.
-It runs a massive statistical loop over an SNR sweep range of $-30\text{ dB}$ to $+20\text{ dB}$ to validate the numerical root-mean-square error (RMSE) efficiency of our Fourier estimators.
+Runs a statistical loop over an SNR sweep to validate the numerical root-mean-square error (RMSE) efficiency of our Fourier estimators.

 * **`tracking.py`**
 * **What it does:** Models a dynamic closed-loop beam tracking environment over 50 tracking frames.
-It propagates a constant-velocity target across a 2D grid, calculates immediate mispointing power losses via a Dirichlet array-factor kernel, dynamically inflates measurement noise variances based on the resulting real-time SNR drops, and implements a predictive alpha-smoother loop to continuously steer the R-RIS array back toward the target.
+Propagates a constant-velocity target, calculates immediate mispointing power losses via a Dirichlet array-factor kernel, dynamically inflates noise variances, and implements an alpha-smoother loop to continuously steer the array.

 ### System Evaluation & Verification

 * **`multi_target.py`**
-* **What it does:** Populates a complex radar scene containing three distinct co-located targets (Target 1: Static clutter, Target 2: Receding target at $+3\text{ m/s}$, Target 3: Approaching target at $-2\text{ m/s}$).
-It explicitly visualizes how the M-FSK processing chain separates these profiles cleanly, contrasting it against a single-chirp FMCW radar framework that exhibits severe peak displacements.
+* **What it does:** Populates a complex radar scene containing three distinct co-located targets.
+It visualizes how the M-FSK processing chain separates these profiles cleanly, contrasting it against a single-chirp FMCW radar framework that exhibits severe peak displacements.

 * **`benchmarking.py`**
 * **What it does:** Performs architectural system benchmarking across four distinct radar topologies.
-It evaluates component-level hardware electricity draw equations (PA power configurations, element DC bias loops, and DDS switching dynamics) and outputs multi-axis normalized performance scores.
+It evaluates component-level hardware power consumption draw equations and outputs multi-axis normalized performance scores.

 * **`robustness.py`**
-* **What it does:** Sweeps various physical hardware imperfections to establish a robust manufacturing error budget.
-It models random element-level reflection amplitude errors, phase-shifter tracking variances, sub-millimeter evanescent gap misalignments, and finite phase-quantization bit boundaries ($1$ to $6$ bits) to plot exact systemic signal degradation gradients.
+* **What it does:** Sweeps various physical hardware imperfections to establish a robust manufacturing error budget, modeling amplitude errors, phase tracking variances, air gap misalignments, and phase-quantization bounds.

 * **`figures_tables.py`**
 * **What it does:** Automated packaging block.
-It cross-checks that all expected `.pdf` graphics and `.tex` structural math tables are present across localized outputs, compiles them into structured LaTeX mapping arrays, merges binary raw data arrays into a centralized database file (`data/all_results.npy`), and auto-generates a comprehensive summary markdown asset.
+Cross-checks that all expected figures and structural LaTeX tables are present, compiles them into structured LaTeX mapping arrays, merges data into a centralized database file, and auto-generates a summary markdown report.